MadanRaj-H/CS766-Project/README.md

   <img src="images/Tensorboard_graph_2.png"/>
 </p>

-Since we were able to integrate this model in our framework we were able to test its flexibility.
+Since we were able to integrate this model in our framework we were able to test out its flexibility.
 </p>

 ### Results